NEXus Internet Course Exchange

 COURSE DETAIL

-Credit hours: 3
+Credit hours: 3 per Semester

-Cluster: Quantitative Research Methods and Statistical Analysis
+Cluster: Research Methodology, Instrumentation,Mixed Methods

-Course Level: Doctoral
+Course Level: Doctoral Foundational

 Institution:University of Nevada Las Vegas

 Course Description: Theories, Principles and Applications for Nursing Science;Presents theoretical and practical information about classical and modern psychometrics for health care sciences.
 Emphasis on understanding and applying methods of instrument development and psychometric assessment in health care research.
 COURSE OBJECTIVES: 1.Understand theories of instrument development and measurement.
 2. Examine the relationship between the construct of interest and measurement strategies.
 3. Use item development methods to generating items.
 4. Manage an expert panel review for an item pool and make instrument development decisions based upon the review process.
 5. Apply recommended processes for item analysis and assessment.
 6. Apply reliability, validity, estimation and error criteria when reviewing an instrument.
 7. Select an appropriate form of measurement for constructed instrument.
 8. Identify preparatory and decision making processes in the use of factor analysis for instrument development.
-CENTRAL FOCUS OF COURSE: Research
+CENTRAL FOCUS OF COURSE: Research / instrument development

-Campus visits required: No
+Campus visits required: None

 Course Contact: Campus Staff Coordinator: Elizabeth Gardner